mdn/content/files/en-us/web/javascript/reference/global_objects/math/max/index.md

 ### Parameters

 - `value1`, `value2`, … , `valueN`
   - : Zero or more numbers among which the largest value will be selected and returned.
+Non-number values provided will be coerced into a number before being compared to the other parameters.

 ### Return value